 Since Bitcoin is considered property, when it is exchanged or traded, there may be a gain (foregoing 1031 exchange/boot issues)

 That is a very good question and one that has not been concretely defined by the IRS (post-2013).
 With that said, it is important to understand that FBAR penalties can be severe, and can range as high as $10,000 per account, per year for somebody who was non- willful.

-In other words, somebody who is unaware of the fact that they’re supposed to report a foreign account could be penalized $30,000 a year for three accounts that they did not report during the compliance.
+In other words, somebody who is unaware of the fact that they’re supposed to report a foreign account could be penalized $30,000 a year for three accounts that they did not report during the compliance period.

-Moreover, if the individual also has unreported foreign income that exceeds $5,000 in a given year, the IRS has up to six years audit them instead of three – which could lead to three more years of extremely high penalties for relevant to be benign occurrences.
+Moreover, if the individual also has unreported foreign income that exceeds $5,000 in a given year, the IRS has up to six years audit them instead of three – which could lead to three more years of extremely high penalties for relatively benign occurrences.

-**With Bitcoin, if it was traded or exchanged in the capital gain exceeded $5000 and it was not reported on IRS tax return it could very well be to a six-year audit situation.
+**With Bitcoin, if it was traded or exchanged and the capital gain exceeded $5000 and it was not reported on IRS tax return — it could lead to a six-year audit situation.

 Bitcoin Wallet and “Account Reporting”

 If you maintain your Bitcoin (and you probably do) in a virtual wallet such as Blockchain, chances are you also have an account number.
 Just as if you hold Stock in a trading account, the stock account must be reported, even though individually held stock does not.